Jojobinx17/duolingo-torture/README.md

 - Now, on the top left, select 'Load unpacked'.
 Select the folder on your computer containing the code from this repository.
 - Follow the instructions on-screen and enjoy!

 _Note: This project is still in active development/testing.
-Please report any issues to this repositories's issues tab, or contact help.jojobinx17@gmail.com._
+Please report any issues to this repositories's issues tab, or contact help.jojobinx17@gmail.com.
+Thank you!_